fhir-fi/finnish-base-profiles/input/pagecontent/index.md

   DRAFT mode.</strong> The working group of HL7 Finland and the different interested parties are working on this specification.
 This is a DRAFT specification that is currently under review by the members of HL7 Finland.
-If you are interested in participating the formal review process, please contact Timo Kaskinen, the chair of the FL7 Finlnad Technical Committee, or Mikael Rinnetmäki, responsible for publication of this implementation guide.
+If you are interested in participating the formal review process, please contact Timo Kaskinen, the chair of the FL7 Finland Technical Committee, or Mikael Rinnetmäki, responsible for publication of this implementation guide.
 </blockquote>